It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 To assess your current sales team, look at the following 5 points:

-1. Evaluate each sales people skills
+1. Evaluate each salesperson's skills

 Conduct an assessment of sales skills and goals achieved to determine your salespeople's current knowledge and effectiveness by role.